Isotopes of berkelium

 Berkelium (97Bk) is an artificial element, and thus a standard atomic weight cannot be given.
 Like all artificial elements, it has no stable isotopes.
 The first isotope to be synthesized was 243Bk in 1949.
-There are 19 known radioisotopes, from 233Bk to 253Bk (with the exception of 235Bk and 237Bk), and 6 nuclear isomers.
-The longest-lived isotope is 247Bk with a half-life of 1,380 years.
+There are nineteen known radioisotopes, from 233Bk to 253Bk (except 235Bk and 237Bk), and seven nuclear isomers.
+The longest-lived isotope known is 247Bk with a half-life of 1,380 years; however 248Bk, which has not been observed to decay, may live longer.

+The isotope commonly used in study, though, is 249Bk as is it the only that can be usefully extracted from reactor actinides and the only ever available in weighable quantity.